SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 Consider the (fairly extreme) case where $W_d = 0$.
 In this situation, the GLU will be identically 0, *so any input-dependent steering $\Delta y_{MLP}$ will be a fixed vector*.
 Compare this to the post-block steering which can still depend on
 $h + \mathrm{Attn}(h)$.
-This also will extend to cases where $W_d$ is not full-rank, where the output of the steering cannot depend on the directions in the null-space, since the only contributions of a pre-MLP steer in the directions perpendicular to $\text{col}(W_d)$ will be a fixed-vector, while post-MLP steering does not have this restriction.
+This also will extend to cases where $W_d$ is not full-rank, where the output of the steering cannot depend on the directions in the null-space, since the only contributions of a <span style="color:red">pre-MLP</span> steer in the directions perpendicular to $\text{col}(W_d)$ will be a fixed-vector, while post-MLP steering does not have this restriction.

 This tells us: